-Before the long list of 60 and 90 day fitness programs, heck…even before the most trusted name in fitness: the Shake Weight, there was the original P90X.
+Time to review P90X over a decade later.
+Yes, before the long list of 60 and 90 day fitness programs, heck…even before the most trusted name in fitness: the Shake Weight, there was the original P90X.
 That was back in 2004.
-Wow, hard to believe the original P90X is now a decade old and yet is still selling like…well, not selling like a Shake Weight.
+Wow, hard to believe the original P90X is still selling like…well, not selling like a Shake Weight.

 Sad to say, the original review for P90X on this site was pretty unimpressive as it was back in the day I never really did workout reviews.
 Not now baby.
 Today DysfunctionalParrot.com is the premiere source for home fitness video reviews and thanks to you all I did not have to get my hands dirty with multi-level marketing to do it.

 gratifying congratulating myself, it’s time to break down the P90X system and see how each workout holds up ten years later.
 At last…the review that was always meant to be.
 For your benefit, every workout program mentioned here is also reviewed on this site and I have peppered the links throughout this review.